stonefl/stonefl.github.io/_posts/2020-12-31-my-reflections-on-2020-and-resolutions-for-2021.md

 # Resolutions for 2021

-- **To be a better manager**: keep learning and improving.
+- **To be a better manager**: keep learning and improving to a great manager.
-- **Get threee Certificates of Azure**: Data Scientist, Administrator, and Solution Architect
+- **Get threee certificates of Azure**: Data Scientist, Administrator, and Solution Architect
-- **Read more books**: at least one book per month.
-And review some of the good ones.
+- **Read more books**: at least one book per month and review some of the good ones.
 - **Write more blogs**: at least one blog per month.
 Not only focus on techniques, but also on management.
-- **Run more miles**: reach total 1000 miles by the end of 2021.
+- **Run more miles**: reach total 1,000 miles by the end of 2021.
-- **Spend less time on political medium and news**.
-Yes, I think political medium and news are not good for health, neither physical nor mental.
+- **Spend less time on political medium and news**: political medium and news are not good for health, neither physical nor mental.
-- **Take a long vacation for a long trip with family**: This is what I owe to my daughters.
+- **Take a long vacation for a long trip with family**: This is what I owe the girls in 2020.